What colors look really good together? You can combine different colors to achieve a great looking logo.

 Yellow & Green

-Yellow mixed with green creates a somewhat elegant and natural look that’s easy on the eye.
+Yellow mixed with green creates a somewhat elegant and natural/analogous color combination, that’s easy on the eye.

 Blue & Purple